peterdri/ece-communications-labs/_ece350/lab2/IQ-RTL.md

 ### Dynamic range with IQ signals

-> This section is possible to do in practice if you have a signal generator nearby.
+{% include alert.html class="warning" title="Note" content="This section is possible to do in practice if you have a signal generator nearby.
 If so, set it to generate a 200 MHz tone with the minimum possible amplitude (when done in the lab the starting amplitude is -10 dBm) and plug the output into your RTL-SDR using a coaxial cable.
 Then slowly and carefully (so as not to fry your SDR), increase the amplitude until you see what is outlined below.

->
-> If you do not have a signal generator at home follow along with the following explanation instead.
+If you do not have a signal generator at home read along with the following explanation instead." %}

 As your radio receives a pure tone, the constellation looks like the following figure.